ddcouples/web-page-loading/README.md

 Method:
    `import Loading from 'web-page-loading';`
-    `Loading.start([dom][,w][,h]);`
+    `let option={`
+        dom: body,
+        w: w,
+        h: h,
+        lw: lw,
+        fillStyle: fillStyle,
+        strokeStyle:strokeStyle,
+        tc:tc

+    `}`
+    `Loading.start([option]);`

+   1. option setting
-   1. dom is which You want to display the dom in load;  w is the progress's width; h is the progress's height （W, h is the same, otherwise it's not harmonious.
+      dom is which You want to display the dom in load;
+      w is the progress's width;
+      h is the progress's height;
+      lw is the circle's width;
+      fillStyle is the water's color;
+      strokeStyle is the circle's color;
+      tc is the text's color;
+    （W, h is the same, otherwise it's not harmonious.
 If you like,I can't help it.）